Significant-Gravitas/AutoGPT/README.md

 - Engage in chat conversations with selected agents
 - Configure user settings through a dedicated settings view

+## Design document

+The design document for this project provides a detailed outline of the architecture, components, and other important aspects of this application.
+Please note that this is a living, growing document and it is subject to change as the project evolves.

+You can access the design document [here](https://docs.google.com/document/d/1S-o2np1gq5JwFq40wPHDUVLi-mylz4WMvCB8psOUjc8/).

 ## Requirements

 - Flutter 3.x